Blueprints

 generates in dev mode, and the generated wiring carries the same notice.

-HTTPS, and regenerate.
-Unknown keys under app.auth are rejected, like
+Serve over HTTPS.
+Unknown keys under app.auth are rejected, like every

 jwt_secret is required with dev_mode: false